chrisjmit/finding-ra/README.md

 Finding Ra
 ==================

 Sunny outside?
-Finding Ra is an app dedicated finding you a sunny spot outdoors at a bar, restaurant or cafe nearby.
+Finding Ra is an app dedicated to finding you a sunny spot outdoors at a bar, restaurant or cafe nearby.

 Finding Ra uses the Google Maps Javascript API, Google Places API and Geolocator API's to render a map of the currently open establishments within 1000 meters of the current location.

 ## Background
-Following an early morning brainstorming session on Monday the 5th June 2017, our tema of four opted to look to a digital way to catch a few more rays  as our project for 'practice project week' of week 9 at Makers Academy.
+Following an early morning brainstorming session on Monday the 5th June 2017, our team of four opted to look to a digital way to catch a few more rays via our project for 'practice project week' of week 9 at Makers Academy.

 Serving as an introduction to the Google Maps API functionality and deploying via NodeJS, we compiled the following over a fast few days during which we met the highs and lows of click events, modules and....
 ES6.